Nuclear Dust Storm Hits Moab, Utah

 system, which could quickly cover the entire pile.
 With better weather

-monitoring and forecasting, the contractor could start deploying
+monitoring and forecasting, the contractor could start

 large volumes of sprinkled water ahead of the next dust storm, rather